Legal

 its account, or transmit over Web Hosts Australia's servers

-to constitute child pornography.
-In addition to the any
+constitute child pornography.
+In addition to the any other

 reserves the right to cooperate fully with any criminal